bbglab/oncodrivefml/docs/source/analysis.rst

    the mean score of all mutations in the gene.
 See the :ref:`configuration of indel <config indels>` section for further information.

+   .. attention:: This feature is experimental.
-   .. note:: This option needs to be manually set up in the
-      using the configuration file.
+      Thus, it is only available for ``hg19`` and ``hg38`` genomes, and it needs to be manually set up in the configuration using the configuration file.

 Indels with a length higher than 20 nucleotides are ignored [#obsIgnored]_.
+This value can be configured in the :ref:`configuration file <config indels>`.

 Simulated
 ---------